CatoTH/antragsgruen-live/README.md

 - The central Antragsgrün system authenticates users through traditional means (cookie-based sessions generated during username/password- or SAML-based login).
 - It creates a JWT, signed using a private key (RS256), containing information about:
+  - The installation ID, as the Issuer of the token.
   - The ID of the user as Subject of the token.
 If the user is logged in, it has the shape of `login-123`.
 If not, a session-token like `anonymous-qVnRU4NFICsBGtnWfi0dzGgWcKGlQoiN` will be used.
   - If the user has specific admin privileges (like to administer speech queues), a role is added to the payload.
 Currently, only ROLE_SPEECH_ADMIN is supported.
-  - The site and the consultation the token is valid for, as the payload of the token.
+  - The site and consultation the token is valid for, as the payload of the token.
 - We web browser connects to the websocket / STOMP server of this Live Server.
 The authentication and authorization is checked at the following places:
   - When connecting, the validity of the JWT is checked on a protocol level (as part of [WebsocketChannelInterceptor](src/main/java/de/antragsgruen/live/websocket/WebsocketChannelInterceptor.java)).
-  - The site and consultation association is checked when subscribing to topics - the site subdomain and consultation path has to be in the topic name and equal to information provided in the JWT.
+  - The installation, site and consultation association is checked when subscribing to topics - the installation, site subdomain and consultation path has to be in the topic name and equal to information provided in the JWT.
   - When subscribing to the speech admin topic, the SPEECH_ADMIN role is checked in the JWT.
   - SECURITY DISCLAIMER: the expiry date of the token is currently only checked when connecting.
 As long as the session is open, no expiry mechanism is in place, so revoking a user's access only has effect once that user reconnects.